Edwinvimal/Customers/README.md

 ```
 app/Http/Controllers
 resources/views
+tests/Unit
+tests/Feature
 ```

 You are free, and encouraged, to create whatever additional models, services, etc you deem appropriate.
-If time allows, we would love you to include unit tests for your submission.

-You will NOT be judged on the visual appearance of your application.
-Don't waste time making things pretty.

 ## Dependencies
 This application uses the [Laravel framework](https://laravel.com/docs/5.6) which requires PHP >= 7.1 to run.
 If you do